-Those who experience drug or alcohol addiction and have survived to tell the tale often recall the sense of isolation they experienced as a result of their addiction.
+Those who experience drug addiction and/or alcohol addiction and have survived to tell the tale often recall the sense of isolation they experienced as a result of their addiction.

-Many addicts feel completely isolated in their suffering and many often feel a sense of guilt and deep shame.
-This feeling of isolation, guilt and shame is often accompanied with mild mental health problems such as anxiety, depression and post-traumatic stress disorder.
+Many addicts feel completely isolated in their suffering due to feeling a sense of guilt and deep shame.
+This feeling of isolation, guilt and shame is often accompanied by mild mental health problems such as anxiety, depression and post-traumatic stress disorder.

 Why Group Therapy is offered?

 To overcome feelings of isolation a form of therapy known as ‘group therapy’ is offered to clients following detoxification.
 Group therapy is a form of psychotherapy where clients discuss their issues with addiction openly in a group environment.

 Chairs are arranged in a circle so that each participant is able to see and hear one another.
 The aim of group therapy is so that clients can connect and learn from others.
 Research confirms the effectiveness of group therapy in treating the underlying psychological component of substance abuse.
 Group therapy is said to have similar benefits to the more traditional ‘individual therapy’ approach to psychotherapy.